MohsenBzm/visualfsharpdocs/docs/conceptual/core.matchfailureexception-exception-[fsharp].md

 [<NoComparisonAttribute>]
 exception MatchFailureException of string * int * int
 ```
+## Remarks
+This exception usually occures when a pattern matching has errors, like when it's incomplete.

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2